buildpacks/community/README.md

 ### Team Sync

-The purpose of this meetings is to sync across the various teams.
+The purpose of these meetings is to sync across the various teams.
 They tend to be more technical in nature and go into the "weeds" of ongoing work.

 #### Team Leads